peteroupc/html3dutil/tutorials/shapes.md

 away from the surface.

 Normals are important in the lighting and shading model.
-When light hits an object's surface, the surface will shine depending on how directly the light points to the surface.
-It will shine the most if the light is directly opposite to its normal, and not at all if the light is perpendicular to the normal or in the same direction as the normal.
+When light hits an object's surface, how brightly the surface will be lit depends on how directly the light points to the surface.
+It will be lit the most brightly if the light is directly opposite to its normal, and not at all if the light is perpendicular to the normal or in the same direction as the normal.